Tarleton State University believed in the power of family engagement early. Here’s where they are now.

 Kei Bermea and Lathes Towns from Tarleton State University holding up their ESP MVP award!

-CampusESP has come a long way since it was founded: 40 employees, 300+ customers, over 7 million parent users.
+CampusESP has come a long way since it was founded: 50 employees,450+ customers, over 5 millions family users every year.

 So let’s take it back to customer #1 and look at how they’ve expanded their reach and created engaging content to reach goals over the years.